gimgim2326/Guessing-Game-using-ChatGPT-3.5/README.md

 sudo service nginx restart
 ```

-## Running the Application
+## Test the Application

-Run the following command to start the application using gunicorn3:
+Run the following command to test the application using gunicorn3:

 ```
-gunicorn3 app:app
+gunicorn -w 4 --bind 0.0.0.0:8000 wsgi:app
 ```

+## Deploy in a service

-Your application should now be running and accessible at `http://<server-ip>` or `http://<domain-name>`.
+Your application should now be running and accessible at `http://<server-ip>/8000` or `http://<domain-name>`.